svera/doric/examples/README.md

 ## How to play

 The objective of the game is to get the maximum possible score.
-To do that, player must eliminate falling pieces from the pit, aligning
+To do that, player must eliminate falling pieces from the well, aligning
 3 or more tiles of the same color vertically, horizontally or diagonally.
 Every 10 tiles removed the falling speed increases slightly.

 ### Controls